Prop 1B Funding for Diesel Truck Replacement or RepowerThe solicitation period is currently closed

 Am I eligible?

-- Large fleets must be in compliance with the statewide Truck and Bus Rule, funding cannot pay for 2013 or 2014 large fleet compliance requirements.
+- Fleets must be in compliance with the statewide Truck and Bus Rule, funding cannot pay for 2013 or 2014 fleet compliance requirements.

 - Drayage (port) trucks are not eligible for this funding.